DrEverything/G_waves_are_all_you_need/g_waves.typ

 = Matter Is an Ecosystem

 Matter in this view is an ecosystem.
 It cannot exist in isolation; matter can't exist in a vacuum.
 It requires an _environment_ --- a wave ecosystem that sustains its structure.
-Just like humans need Earth’s biosphere to survive, matter needs the right "wave biosphere" to exist.
-This perspective leads naturally to explanations of matter–antimatter asymmetry and dark matter.
+Just like humans need Earth's biosphere to survive, matter needs the right "wave biosphere" to exist.
+This perspective leads naturally to explanations of matter--antimatter asymmetry and dark matter.

 = Why Matter and Not Antimatter?
 Why Dark Matter?